narenranjit/chandrian-theme/README.md

 # Chandrian VS Code Color Theme

-Chandrian is a **semantic** syntax highlighting theme, designed to make scanning large code-bases easier and to highlight errors your linter doesn't catch.
+Chandrian is a **semantic** syntax highlighting theme, designed explicitly to make scanning large code-bases easier and to make errors more obvious.
 It features a 16-color palette with a mixture of carefully chosen warm, cold, and neutral colors.
-The colors are categorized into:
+The colors are broadly categorized into:

 - Warm Colors for **action** keywords - `throw`, `return` in programming languages, links in Markdown files.
 - Cold colors for **definitions** - Function names, variable values etc.